jcsahnwaldt/app-stats-io/readme.md

 # util-app-stats

-Tools for downloading and processing statistics about your mobile app from Google and Apple.
+Command-line tools for downloading and processing statistics about your mobile app from Google and Apple.

 The download scripts [`download_google.rb`](download_google.rb) and [`download_apple.rb`](download_apple.rb) should work well for anyone